A three-day workshop with Jules Morgaine, Certified Hakomi Trainer

 Through the use of mindfulness, curiosity, playfulness, gentleness and compassion, the Hakomi method of psychotherapy allows us to reach and be with the child consciousness that still lives in the bodymind.
 In the open space created, within the Hakomi principles of nonviolence and organicity, the decisions and impressions we made as a child can be re-examined and a new story created that better suits who we truly are.
 Feelings and impulses that were not possible then can be released.
 We can bring a child aspect that is frozen in an old time and place home to meet the adult that we have become, or want to become.

 This three-day workshop will offer an opportunity to experience the Hakomi method of psychotherapy.
-It is an experiential workshop in which we will be using mindfulness-based practice and techniques of Hakomi to work with core organising beliefs held within child state of consciousness.
+It is an experiential workshop in which we will be using mindfulness-based practice and techniques of Hakomi to work with core organising beliefs held within child states of consciousness.
 It will be suitable for both those working therapeutically with others and those wishing to deepen their own self understanding.
-It also meets pre-requisite for undertaking Hakomi professional training.
+It also meets pre-requisites for undertaking Hakomi professional training.

-Date and Times
+Date and Time:

-Friday 7 July: 9.30 am — 5:30 pm
+Friday 1 December, 10.00 am — 6:00 pm

-Saturday 8 July: 9.30 pm — 5:30 pm
+Saturday 2 December, 9.30 pm — 5:30 pm

-Sunday 9 July: 9.30 am — 3.30 pm
+Sunday 3 December, 9.30 am — 3.30 pm